This is Madow Center Lead Coach Betty Hayden here today!!

 Team Meetings/Morning Huddles are essential for a happy and smooth work day.
 (I’ll cover tips on how you can have a successful morning huddle in an upcoming Coaches Corner.)

-Address quickly any needed discipline or correction, don’t wait for a staff meeting to address these problems.
+Address team conflict quickly any needed discipline or correction, don’t wait for a staff meeting to address these problems.
 Instead, meet one on one with the offender.

 - Avoid office negativity, it’s toxic and will infect your team – Rather, focus on and share positive experiences.